Djimini people

-The Djimini (also spelt Dyimini) people of Côte d’Ivoire belong to the larger Senoufo group.
-They have a population of about 100,000 and live in the north-eastern area of Côte d’Ivoire, in Burkina Faso and Mali.
+The Djimini (also spelt Dyimini) people of Ivory Coast belong to the larger Senoufo group.
+They have a population of about 100,000 and live in the north-eastern area of Ivory Coast, in Burkina Faso and Mali.

 The Djimini pass on their stories and traditions to their children.
 Men are considered to have reached adulthood by the age of thirty and are then taught about what being a man means and about their role in the community.

 Language

 Their language is in the Niger–Congo family.
 They think very highly of their language and speak it at home, working in the fields and at the market place, so it is not likely to disappear.

 Working life

 The Djimini are farmers.
 The more successful they are, the more respect they receive from the rest of the tribe.
 Men and women of all ages help with the farm work, to contribute to their family's needs, as the Djimini grow all the food they need to survive.
 They grow peanuts, cassava, corn, rice, millet, beans, mangoes and cashews.
 They are paid poorly for them, even when the harvest is successful, so when there is drought, life is very difficult.